Approved by Senate June 13, 2016 and by the Board of Governors June 27, 2016.

 g) cannot be given if the person who is said to have engaged in sexual violence has abused a position of trust, power or authority

-h) might not be given properly if an individual has a condition that limits his or her verbal or physical means of interaction – in such instances, it is extremely important to determine how consent will be established.
+h) might not be given properly if an individual has a condition that limits their verbal or physical means of interaction – in such instances, it is extremely important to determine how consent will be established.

 “Formal complaint” refers to the choice of a survivor to file a formal complaint against the alleged perpetrator of sexual violence.
-On the other hand, the survivor may, if he or she prefers, choose alternative means, but this does not prevent him or her from filing a formal complaint at a later date.
+On the other hand, the survivor may, if they prefer, choose alternative means, but this does not prevent them from filing a formal complaint at a later date.

-“Interim measure” refers to a measure put in place to protect a person during their academic session and-or employment in order to stabilize the situation, protect the person from reprisals and address any security concerns.
-Such measures may include the implementation of preventive measures such as avoiding contact between the parties and/or to impose a temporary leave of absence on a respondent on a without prejudice basis.
+“Interim measure” refers to a measure put in place to protect a person during their academic session and/or employment in order to stabilize the situation, protect the person from reprisals and address any security concerns.
+Such measures may include the implementation of preventive measures, such as avoiding contact between the parties and/or imposing a temporary leave of absence on a respondent, on a without prejudice basis.

 “Respondent” refers to a person who is alleged to have used sexual violence and who is the subject of a complaint.

-“Sexual harassment” refers to comments or vexatious conduct based on gender, sexual orientation, gender identity or gender expression that is known or ought reasonably to be known to be unwelcome.
-In some cases, one incident may be serious enough to be considered sexual harassment.
+“Sexual harassment” means engaging in a course of vexatious comment or conduct against a person based on gender, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
+In some cases, one incident could be serious enough to be sexual harassment.
 The following is a list of examples that is not meant to be exhaustive:

 b) an implied or expressed promise of reward for complying with a sexually oriented request;